iodepo/odis-arch/book/theOdisGraph.md

 > [!NOTE]
-> A "graph" is an object that consists of "nodes" (which represent things) and the "edges" that connect them (and define how the nodes relate to each other).
+> A "graph" is an object that consists of "nodes" (which represent things) and the "edgest connect them (and define how the nodes relate to each other).
 Intuitively, a graph looks like a network (which is, itself, a kind of graph).

 This page documents some particulars of how the ODIS discovery graph is co-implemented by the partners in the ODIS Federation (henceforth, "Partners").
 Consistency in this implementation across Partners is essential for interoperability.